falon/IMAP-Search/README.md

 The username to search must be in the form `<name>@<domain>` (like Cyrus virtual domains) and it must be located under the LDAP tree `o=<domain>`.

+The web server must run with authenticated access, to grant log tracking.
+I really suggest to add SSL layer (such as Apache httpd+mod_ssl+mod_auth...).

 ## Abstract
 This is a little client for Email Administrator which have distribuited popservers profiled over LDAP.